tamylaa/clodo-framework/docs/architecture/PHASE1_ANALYSIS.md

 ## Current Architecture Overview

-The Lego Framework currently has a **dual-tool CLI architecture** with separate tools for service creation and initialization, plus comprehensive PowerShell automation scripts.
+The Clodo Framework currently has a **dual-tool CLI architecture** with separate tools for service creation and initialization, plus comprehensive PowerShell automation scripts.

 ### CLI Tools (bin/service-management/)